-- 1. You are at least 18 years of age at the time you file (except active duty members of the U.S. armed forces); - 2.
-You are a lawful permanent resident of the United States for a specified period of time; - 3.
-You have lived within the state or USCIS district where you claim residence for at least three months prior to filing; - 4.
-You demonstrate physical presence within the United States for a specified period of time; - 5.
-You demonstrate continuous residence for a specified period of time; - 6.
+- 1. You are at least 18 years of age at the time of filing (except active duty members of the U.S. Armed Forces); - 2.
+You are a permanent resident of the United States for a required period of time; - 3.
+You have lived within the state or USCIS district where you claim residence for at least 3 months prior to filing; - 4.
+You have demonstrated physical presence within the United States for a required period of time; - 5.
+You have demonstrated continuous residence for a required period of time; - 6.
 You demonstrate good moral character; - 7.
 You demonstrate an attachment to the principles and ideals of the U.S. Constitution; - 8.
-You demonstrate a basic knowledge of U.S. history and Government (also known as "civics") as well as an ability to read, write, speak, and understand basic English; and - 9.
+You demonstrate a basic knowledge of U.S. history and government (also known as "civics") as well as an ability to read, write, speak and understand basic English; and - 9.
 You take an Oath of Allegiance to the United States.
 Some applicants may be eligible for a modified oath.